Jason-nzd/AzureBlobImageFunc/readme.md

 # Image Transparent Func

 This is an Azure Serverless Function that takes opaque images with white backgrounds and converts them to transparent images.
-Image Magick is used for image processing and the default output is tranparent WEBP format.
+ImageMagick is used for image processing and the default output is a transparent WebP format.

 A Blob Trigger pointing to an existing Azure Storage Container is used to start the function.
 This is triggered when new images are placed in the container.